 As with any business structure, you will need to establish a business name.
 Partnership agreements require your legal name or the last names of all partners involved.
 If you decide against using all partners’ legal names, the trade name must be filed, and the business must be registered in the state the business will be conducted in.
 There isn’t any paperwork needed to form a partnership.

 Licenses and permits may be required for your line of work.
 Partnerships require a tax ID number.
 The business is not taxed, but the profits and losses of the business are the responsibility of the partners and filed on their personal tax returns.

 Pros and Cons of Partnership:

 Forming partnerships are not only inexpensive they are easy.
 Everyone involved is responsible for the success and liabilities of the business.
-The chance of obtaining business funding is doubled by the amount of partners.
+The chance of obtaining business funding is doubled by a number of partners.